meecethereese/FileSearcher/README.md

 everything else on a computer.
 Despite the IT guy’s best effort, the files and folders are getting messy and things get lost.
 Given this problem, the IT guy wrote a program that gets directories of files and the line number within those files for a certain string token.
-The IT guy implemented a functional but slow, synchronous solution.
+The IT guy implemented a functional, but slow, synchronous solution.
 To boost your ego, you decide to re-write the program in JavaScript to make it faster via asynchronous programming.

 Task